12 Things You Need to Know About Your Nest Thermostat

 12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats are loaded with innovative features designed to make life more comfortable and save money.
-However, there is a way to turn off the smart features if you prefer manual controls similar to normal thermostats.
+Nest Thermostats come with many features designed to make life more comfortable and save money.
+However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.

 You can achieve this by disabling the settings in a series of steps: